reslava/STUDY.Extensions.AI/README.md

 # Extensions.AI

-Integrationg AI with .NET using Microsoft.Extensions.AI Ollama and models:
+Integrationg AI with .NET using Microsoft.Extensions.AI and Ollama with models:
 - llama3.1
 - gemma3